 If the eNB receives the SON Information IE containing the SON Information Reply IE including the Time Synchronisation Info IE as an answer to a former request, it may use it for over-the-air synchronisation by means of network listening and for triggering muting activation request.

-If the eNB receives the SON Information IE containing the SON Information Report IE it may use it as specified in TS 36.300 [14].
+If the eNB receives the SON Information IE containing the SON Information Report IE it may use it as specified in MFA TS 36.300 [14].

 If the eNB receives the SON Information IE containing the SON Information Request IE set to “Activate Muting”, the eNB should consider activating for over-the-air synchronisation by means of network listening, taking into account information on the selected source of synchronisation cell and the cells as indicated by the Aggressor E-CGI List IE. In case the Aggressor E-CGI List IE is not present, the eNB may consider the request applicable to all cells.